NDCMS/NDParticleML/README.md

 Above was the state of the project at the end of summer 2021.
 Since then, a lot has happened, but the basic structure remains the same.
 Go into the `training` and `validation` folders to learn more about how to execute newer code. `archive` is a self-contained folder with everything needed to reproduce the project at the end of summer 2021.
 Outside of `archive`, everything is in active development.

-Here is a brief summary of each folder:
+Here is a brief overview of each folder:
 - `demos`: Minimal runnable code that captures essential ideas
 - `models`: Files that contain trained NNs, possibly along with validation graphs
 - `modules`: Python modules that need to be imported for every code run in this repository